Mattie432/Batch-Regex-File-Renamer/README.md

 Files can be renamed accoring to a regular expression.
 These expressions can contain a number of attributes of the file being renamed or the directory it is located in.
 These include:
   1. /d{...} - all directory names upto the root directory.
   2. /d{n} - the nth directory above the file (n is an integer)
-        **Note:** if directory dosent exist then this will be blank in the filename.
+        *Note:* if directory dosent exist then this will be blank in the filename.
   3. /date{curr} - todays date in current timezone format
   4. /date{created} - the date the file was created
   5. /date{modified} - the date the file was last modified
   6. "sometext" - a string of text

+* #### Realtime feedback
+The program will check your regex input in real time and tell you of any errors.
+It will also provide you with an example of what a renamed file will look like based on an example file.

 * #### Operations on the regex identifiers
 Operations can be performed on all of the regex identifiers to modify the results.
 These include: